pnnl/GenrAItOR/paper/paper.md

 1. **Model Training/Computation Challenges.** Large context chunks were sometimes difficult to load into GPU memory, forcing us to limit the generated context size.
 Long training/generation times for modestly sized datasets required careful checkpointing/monitoring.
 Libraries and techniques that reduce memory footprint exacerbate dependency issues.

-2.  **Domain Specificity to Proteomics.**  Our package is currently focused on obtaining context related to lists of proteins.
-Custom functions would have to be written into the framework to harvest context for other domains.
+2.  **Specificity to Proteomics.**  Our package is currently focused on obtaining context related to lists of proteins.
+Custom functions would have to be written into the framework to harvest context for other biomolecules.
 Once this is done however it is straightforward to change the system prompt for creation of the RAFT-ready dataset.
-Finally, the training process is agnostic to the domain once the dataset has been created.
+Finally, the training process is agnostic to the biomolecule (or more broadly, scientific domain) once the dataset has been created.

 3. **Dependency Mismatches.**  There are many dependencies in any LLM fine-tuning project, even with good tracking of python dependencies, there will be issues such as CUDA version mismatches, certain package versions not being available on particular operating systems, etc.  For example, to use the public implementation of AlignScore, the package needed to be updated to work with newer versions of PyTorch.

 Our work found comparable performance between RAFT and base implementations of Llama 3 on ‘omics-based queries, with the RAFT implementation showing marginal improvement in AlignScore.
-Importantly, these results were achieved based on synthetically generated data.
-These synthetic data were not verified for their fidelity to source truth, and thus it is entirely possible that better results may be obtained through a more involved curation of training data led by biological experts.
+Though the improvement we observed here was minimal, this is not a reflection on the value of RAFT as an approach, considering that it has elsewhere demonstrated more substantial improvements across several benchmarking datasets.
+Rather, these results point to a need for more careful data curation - a process which we had synthesized for the convenience of accessibility.
+Our synthetically generated data were not verified for their fidelity to source truth, and thus it is entirely possible that better results may be obtained through a more involved curation of training data led by biological experts.

 Our software package allows users to create context for performing RAFT in the proteomics domain given a list of proteins of interest.
 We hope this provides an easy-to-use base for researchers to explore the relationships between proteins identified in their experiments and expand the use of RAFT to different domain areas.